mattermost-community/mattermost-plugin-antivirus/README.md

 ![Screenshot of Anti-virus in action](/2019-07-26_13-56-13.png)

+Upload a regular file to ensure they are processed OK and posted to the channel.

 If there is an error with your setup - check your ClamAV server setup and communication:

 ![Screenshot of Anti-virus plugin showing a server error](/2019-07-26_11-52-33.png)